 Twice yearly, the fellowship’s Board of Directors selects a small group of outstanding individuals to spend six to nine months in Washington.
 Supported by a salary, the fellows serve as full-time project assistants at the participating organization of their choice.
-In the Program’s first twenty-eight years, one hundred and fifty-four fellowships have been awarded.
+In the Program’s first twenty-nine years, one hundred and sixty-one fellowships have been awarded.

 Scoville Fellows, through independent projects and active participation with their chosen organization and the larger community dedicated to peace and security issues, have rich opportunities to gain experience and leadership skills and to help translate their social concerns into direct action.
 In addition, each fellow selects a board member to serve as a mentor and mentor, smoothing the transition to Washington, DC.

 Scoville Fellows are selected from an international pool of distinguished applicants.
 Prospective Fellows are expected to demonstrate excellent academic accomplishments and a strong interest in issues of peace and security.
 Graduate study, a college major, course work, or substantial independent reading that reflects the substantive focus of the fellowship is also a plus.
 Prior experience with public-interest activism or advocacy is highly desirable.
 It is preferred, but not required, that such activities be focused on peace and security issues.